 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (detect stack, set up Auth0, route to SDK workflow), when to use it (adding authentication or login), and for which technologies.
-It uses natural trigger terms and has a clear niche that distinguishes it from other skills.
+This is an excellent skill description that clearly communicates what the skill does (detect stack, set up Auth0, route to SDK workflow), when to use it (adding authentication or login), and for which technologies.
+It uses third person voice, includes natural trigger terms, and is distinctive enough to avoid conflicts with other skills.

 | Dimension | Reasoning | Score |